 Q: Does having more CPU cores improve Revit Performance?

 A: Designing and modeling in Revit is not able to utilize more than a handful of cores.
-In our testing, we found that a quad core CPU with a high operating frequency will give you the best overall performance for general modeling tasks.
+In our testing, we found that a CPU with a high operating frequency will give you the best overall performance for general modeling tasks.
 Rendering, however, can see moderate to large performance gains with a higher core count CPU.
 Revit's built-in rendering is largely being replaced by GPU-based plug-ins, though, so if rendering is a big part of your workflow please contact our consultants to get a configuration tailored to your specific needs and budget.